 Lightcast Occupation Taxonomy

-Global in scope.
+The Universal Standard.
 Derived from real-world postings and profiles.

 young woman in server room